Borek78/how-to-create-pandita/_includes/audiobook/7-using-the-cc-licenses-how-to-make-an-audiobook.md

 </div>
 <br>
 But most of the examples mention only one author.
-Creating an audiobook in the Czech language will require permission of three creators.<br><br>
+Creating an audiobook in the Czech language will require the permission of three creators.<br><br>

 <span>1.</span> Permission of the author.<br>
 <span>2.</span> Permission of the translator.<br>